New Zealand is a member of the AFCI.

 The first New Zealand actor to achieve international acclaim was Sam Neill, whose career was launched with Sleeping Dogs.
 For her performance in The Piano, Anna Paquin was the first New Zealand actor to win an Oscar™; later Keisha Castle-Hughes was nominated for Whale Rider.
 More recently Melanie Lynskey (whose first feature was Heavenly Creatures), Martin Henderson, Daniel Gillies, Karl Urban, Lucy Lawless and Marton Csokas are among New Zealand actors working internationally.

-New Zealand continues to produce directors who earn international reputations including Christine Jeffs with Rain (2001) which she followed with Sylvia (2003), and Sunshine Cleaning (2008); and Niki Caro whose debut feature was the box office hit Whale Rider (2002) followed by North Country (2005) and The Vintner’s Luck (2009).
+New Zealand continues to produce directors who earn international reputations including Christine Jeffs with Rain (2001) which she followed with Sylvia (2003), and Sunshine Cleaning (2008); and Niki Caro who directed the box office hit Whale Rider (2002), followed by North Country (2005) and The Vintner’s Luck (2009).

 The biggest reputation of all is that of Sir Peter Jackson, whose first features were Bad Taste (1988), Meet the Feebles (1990) and Brain Dead (1992) and whose international recognition started to climb with his fourth feature Heavenly Creatures (1994.)